clausnz/moodle_backup-browser/README.md

 # Moodle Backup Browser

-This Backup Browser addon for the open-source learning management system Moodle (https://moodle.org) allows tree-based browsing of the Moodle backup-files.
+This Backup Browser add-on for the open-source learning management system Moodle (https://moodle.org) allows tree-based browsing of the Moodle backup-files based on merging data from filesystem and database.

 ### Features:

-* Browsing the Moodle backup-files based on data from filesystem and database
+* Browsing the Moodle backup-files
 * Multiple search (by course, lecturer, etc.)
 * Download option
 * Ldap authentification